-Need more business for your spa or aesthetic clinic?
+Need more business for your salon, spa or freelance business?

 Sound good?
 Here we go…

-- Target the right type of new clients.
+Target the right new hair & beauty clients

 Salon entrepreneurs throwing time, money and resources at attracting the wrong type of new client.

 Your ideal client is not: